spdelphi/Endmember-Purification/README.md

 # Endmember-Purification matlab code
 This matlab code is an implementation for the paper below.

-Luo, W., Gao, L., Hong, D., Chanussot, J., 2022.
+Luo, W.F., Gao, L.R., Hong, D.F., Chanussot, J., 2022.
 Endmember Purification With Affine Simplicial Cone Model.
-IEEE Transactions on Geoscience and Remote Sensing 60, 1-23.
+Ieee Transactions on Geoscience and Remote Sensing 60, 23.

-It plans to be uploaded before April (Busy this month...).
+It plans to be uploaded before April.
+Thank you for your attention.